-During the flight, fresh fruit and snacks are set out in the galley- its not really a bar as such but you can fill up here if you are still hungry.
+Fresh fruit and snacks are set out in the galley during the flight- it’s not really a bar as such, but you can fill up here if you are still hungry.
 They have a very good grilled cheese sandwich.

 United’s 787-9 Polaris experience was good.
-The seat was comfortable for sleep and the higher humidity and better pressurisation of the 787-9 Dreamliner meant that even after such a long flight, I did not feel too bad.
+The seat was comfortable for sleep, and the higher humidity and better pressurization of the 787-9 Dreamliner meant that I did not feel too bad even after such a long flight.
 I would recommend this plane and the new United Polaris product over the old Business Class.
 It offers better food, service, beds (we like the improved linen and mattress).
-Once the full Polaris seats are in operation this will be a truly great way to fly.
+Once the full Polaris seats are in operation, this will be a truly great way to fly.

 It is worth reading my tips on how to find cheaper First or Business Class flight tickets to and from North America for a way to save money on your next First, Business and even Premium Economy flight booking.

-You can read more of my United Business Class airline reviews, my United Polaris flight reviews and my top 10 Best Business Class airlines for long haul travel.
+You can read more United Business Class airline reviews, my United Polaris flight reviews and top 10 Best Business Class airlines for long-haul travel.

 COPYRIGHT 2014 - 2023 LUXURY TRAVEL DIARY.
 DUPLICATION OUTSIDE OF LUXURYTRAVELDIARY.COM IS EXPRESSLY FORBIDDEN.